Hedevgare/blog/src/pages/posts/guide-to-stateful-and-stateless-widgets-in-flutter.md

 Stateless widgets (like `CustomListItem` we created before) are perfect for static content; while Stateful widgets (like `CustomDynamicList`) handle dynamic and changeable states within your app.

-By understanding these principles and concepts, you can build robust, dynamic, and maintable *Flutter* apps.
+By understanding these principles and concepts, you can build robust, dynamic, and maintainable *Flutter* apps.